scalikejdbc/scalikejdbc-cookbook/en/09_source_code_generator.md

 ### build.sbt

-Adding `scalikejdbcSettings` enables `scalikejdbc-gen` command.
+Adding `scalikejdbcSettings` enables `scalikejdbcGen` command.

     scalikejdbcSettings

 ## How to use

 The usage is quite simple.
-Run the `scalikejdbc-gen` with the table name to load and the class name to generate if necessary.
+Run the `scalikejdbcGen` with the table name to load and the class name to generate if necessary.

-    sbt "scalikejdbc-gen [table-name (class-name)]"
+    sbt "scalikejdbcGen [table-name (class-name)]"

-When you have `operation_history` table and run `scalikejdbc-gen operation_history`, the code generator generates `src/main/scala/models/OperationHistory.scala` and `src/test/scala/models/OperationHistorySpec.scala`.
+When you have `operation_history` table and run `scalikejdbcGen operation_history`, the code generator generates `src/main/scala/models/OperationHistory.scala` and `src/test/scala/models/OperationHistorySpec.scala`.

-If you're working on a project which follows the naming convention of Ruby on Rails' ActiveRecord, run `scalikejdbc-gen operation_histories OperationHistory`.
+If you're working on a project which follows the naming convention of Ruby on Rails' ActiveRecord, run `scalikejdbcGen operation_histories OperationHistory`.
 If you don't specify the class name, `OperationHistories.scala` and `OperationHistoriesSpec.scala` are generated.
 Furthermore, if you specify GeneratorSettings's tableNameToClassName in sbt settings, you can specify your original naming conventions.

 ## Generated Code